praveenzack/crossfit-workout-timer/README.md

-# CrossFit Workout Timer
+# TuffTimer Workout Timer

-A comprehensive CrossFit workout timer application built with vanilla JavaScript, HTML, and CSS.
+A comprehensive workout timer application built with vanilla JavaScript, HTML, and CSS.
 Features voice announcements, customizable timers, and a focus on reliability under intense usage conditions.

 ## Features